ktalexan/OCSWITRS/README.md

 - :file_folder: **maps**: Contains the maps generated in the ArcGIS Pro project.
 - :file_folder: **layouts**: Contains the layouts used in the ArcGIS Pro project.
 - :file_folder: **styles**: Contains the styles used in the ArcGIS Pro project.

+## Getting Started

+To understand the project process and analysis, please review the documentation in this project.
+The starting point is the [**R Scripts**](scripts/rScripts) folder, where the data is cleaned and prepared for analysis.
+The [README.md](scripts/rScripts/README.md) file in this folder provides an overview of the data processing steps, and the sequence of the scripts to be applied.
+The scripts are organized in a way that allows for easy navigation and understanding of the data processing steps.